sung1011/note/wiki/designing.md

 ### be consistent

-Place information and controlsin consistent locations.
+Place information and control in consistent locations.

 ### understand the goals

 User come to a system with goalsthey want to achieve.

+---

 ## GESTALT principle